Luiz and Ozil expose Arteta and Arsenal's turbulent transfer future | Goal.com

 Improving the team will not be easy, however, and Arteta is already finding that out.

-So far the club has not backed him over Luiz and he now also has the huge cloud that is Mesut Ozil hanging over him.
+So far the club has yet to back him over Luiz and he now also has the huge cloud that is Mesut Ozil hanging over him.

 Until Wednesday, the German playmaker had started all 10 games under the Spaniard, yet at the Etihad he was not even in a match day squad that contained nine substitutes.